Catherine Cartwright-Jones PhD

 'Black Henna' and the Epidemic of Para-Phenylenediamine Sensitization‘:theDemographics of Extreme Allergic Reactions to Oxidative Hair Dye. *

 Catherine Cartwright-Jones began seriously studying henna in 1990.
-She has been a professional artist since 1970, and holds a pictorial arts degree from UCLA.
+She was a professional artist since 1970, and holds a pictorial arts degree from UCLA.
 She is has completed her masters and doctoral dissertation on henna in the department of Geography at Kent State University.

-recently on a research grant from the Iranian Heritage
+Catherine did research on henna with assistance from a research grant from the Iranian Heritage

 Foundation.
-She has lectured on henna at colleges, universities
+She lectured on henna at colleges, universities

 and museums, been a consultant on henna to the National Botanical

 gardens in Washington DC and the Royal Botanical Gardens in